learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 CAT
 dog
 FoX

-$ # lines starting with 'a' or words ending with 'e'
+$ # match lines starting with 'a' or a line containing a word ending with 'e'
 $ grep -E '^a|e\b' word_anchors.txt
 apparent effort
 two spare computers